1945 Pacific typhoon season: Typhoon Connie

-The U.S. Navy's Third Fleet was hit by Connie, and reporting about the storm frequently refers to it as Typhoon Viper.
+The United States Navy's Third Fleet was hit by Connie, which is also referred to as Typhoon Viper.
 The same fleet had previously been hit, with great loss of life, by Cobra the previous year.
-Connie being lesser, only one officer and five seamen were lost or killed because of Connie, and around 150 airplanes on its carriers were either lost or damaged.
+Connie was not as powerful as Cobra, but the fleet was still damaged by the storm, with six men killed or lost overboard and four seriously hurt.
+The ships USS Hornet, USS Bennington, USS Windham Bay, USS Salamaua, USS Pittsburgh, USS Baltimore, and USS Duluth suffered major damage and 26 vessels suffered minor damage.
+76 planes were destroyed and 70 suffered damage.
+The damage sustained during Cobra and Connie led to improvements in design such as faster pumping arrangement for fuel and ballast tanks, better protection from the elements for electrical panels, and an effort to make ships less top heavy.
+They also sped up the development of storm forecasting and led to the development of hurricane hunters.

 Tropical Storm Doris

-Tropical Storm Doris existed from June 18 to June 21 and did not make landfall.
+Tropical Storm Doris existed from June 18 to 21 and did not make landfall.

 Tropical Storm Nancy

 Tropical Storm Nancy formed on July 3 to the east of Vietnam.
 It started to move in a northeast direction before shifting its course to the northwest until it eventually made landfall near Hong Kong as a tropical storm.
 It rapidly weakened over land and dissipated on June 8.
 The damage is unknown.